Explore This Treatment Program

 Treatment & Research

-Although our clinic's primary mission is to treat patients, we also lead pioneering research efforts into Multiple Sclerosis.
+Although our clinic's primary mission is to treat patients, we also lead pioneering research efforts into Multiple Sclerosis, including at the Multiple Sclerosis Imaging Lab, led by Eric Klawiter, MD, MSc.
 Our patients may be eligible to take part in clinical research and/or clinical trials exploring new and promising treatments for Multiple Sclerosis.

 Advanced technologies available at Mass General help us continually set new standards in the field.
 As a result of our sophisticated imaging capabilities, we can focus on exploring multiple sclerosis pathology in relation to structural and functional brain networks.

 - Multiple Sclerosis Study on Brain Tissue Regeneration

 - MASTER-2: A Study of Suboptimally Controlled Participants Previously Taking Oral or Infusion DMDs for RMS

 - A long-term observational study (no extra visits or tests) of existing therapies